enjoylife/react-input-toggle/README.md

-# react-fancy-input
+# react-input-toggle

-A react component for form inputs with subtle and interesting effects
+A collection of aesthetically pleasing, accessible and customizable toggles build with React.

+### License

+MIT